hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 ## Epoxying other faces

-{% include image.html url="/assets/img/empty-cracks.jpg" description="Quite a few unfilled cracks on the top side (underneath for the first pour)" %}
+{% include image.html url="/assets/img/empty-cracks.jpg" description="Unfilled cracks on the top side (underneath for the first pour)" %}

 In my slab, the epoxy poured from the bottom face was able to reach most of the gaps in slab, but there were still some smaller gaps visible from other faces which were not filled in this stage.
 To fill these I did some additional pours at different angles.